jefdaj/horcrux/README.md

 to set up, leaves no trace of your keys on disk, and will work on a different computer in the future.
 You'll need to:

-1. Download and install TAILS on a USB drive, enable persistent storage with apt cache, and reboot.
+1. Download and install TAILS on a USB drive.

-2. Clone this repository in `/live/persistent/TailsData_unlocked`,
-   and optionally add it to your `PATH`.
+2. Install Horcrux: enable persistent storage with apt cache (see [these config files](./tails)), clone this repository into `/live/persistent/TailsData_unlocked/horcrux`, and add it to your `PATH`.

-3. Put the above dependencies in `live-additional-software.conf` in that folder too, then reboot and wait a couple minutes for them to be automatically installed.

-4. Check that `horcrux --help` runs, then play around making a few test horcruxes.
+3. Reboot, wait for the dependencies to install, check that `horcrux --help` runs, then play around making a few test horcruxes.

-5. Reboot one more time so you can `Disable all networking` at the startup screen before generating your real keys.
+4. Reboot one more time so you can `Disable all networking` at the startup screen before generating your real keys.

-7. Practice moving your horcrux keys to separate media, destroying the originals, and putting them back together to unlock your data.
+5. Practice moving your horcrux keys to separate media, destroying the originals, and putting them back together to unlock your data.
 Convince yourself it will definitely work when you need it.

-8. Finally, delete the original secrets!
-This is emotionally hard, but doing step 7 some more should help.
-You might want to wait a week or a month, then make sure your horcruxes work, then finally delete them.
+6. Delete the original secrets!
+This is emotionally hard, but repeating step 7 again should help.
+You might want to wait a week or a month, then make sure your horcruxes work, then finally delete the original secrets.

 You can also repeat these steps to make a "Horcrux live USB" for friends and family.
 Copy the `verify.desktop` and `decrypt.desktop` launchers into their